 - Applied mathematics: mathematical ecology (animal home range modeling),

-inverse problems in medical imaging (diffuse optical tomography), mathematics of music.
+medical inverse problems (neuroscience, optical tomography), mathematics of music.

 Publications and talks